modesty/pdf2json/readme.md

 # pdf2json

-pdf2json is a [node.js](http://nodejs.org/) module for efficient binary PDF to JSON conversion.
+pdf2json is a [node.js](http://nodejs.org/) module converts binary PDF to JSON and text.
 Built with [pdf.js](https://github.com/mozilla/pdf.js/), it extracts text content and interactive form elements for server-side processing and command-line use.

 ## Features

 - PDF text extraction: extracts textual content of PDF documents into structured JSON.
 - Form element handling: parses interactive form fields within PDFs for flexible data capture.
-- Server-side and command-line versatility: Integrate into web services for remote PDF processing or use as a standalone command-line tool for local file conversion.
+- Server-side and command-line versatility: Integrate with web services for remote PDF processing or use as a standalone command-line tool for local file conversion.
 - Community driven: decade+ long community driven development ensures continuous improvement.

 ## Install